Skip to main content

 6. Use our calculators to get an estimated monthly payment

-It's a good idea to estimate a possible lease payment yourself so you can spot a good deal as you continue shopping.
-When viewing a specific inventory page (this should have a VIN and a stock number) on Edmunds, scroll to the bottom where you'll see a buying and leasing calculator.
+It's a good idea to estimate a possible lease payment yourself, with a lease calculator, so you can spot a good deal as you continue shopping.
+When viewing a specific inventory page (it should have a VIN and a stock number) on Edmunds, scroll to the bottom, where you'll see a buying and leasing calculator.
 If the buying tab is highlighted, click on the leasing one to bring up the proper calculator.
 You can change different factors such as the term, down payment and trade-in.
 This is not meant to duplicate the exact lease price but rather to give you a ballpark figure and see how the various factors can affect the payment.
 If you're ready to proceed, call, text or email the salesperson listed on the offer to confirm the car is still available and get final or "out-the-door" pricing.

 7. Shop the internet department

-As you call dealerships to locate your car, you should also test-drive the car salesperson.
+Step 7.5.
+Test-drive the salesperson: As you call dealerships to locate your car, you should also test-drive the car salesperson.
 Ask yourself if you feel comfortable dealing with this person.
-Does he or she return your phone calls and answer your questions in a straightforward manner?
+Does the person return your phone calls and answer your questions in a straightforward manner?
 Also, you should take a moment to read any available reviews of the dealerships you are considering.

-One more thing: Before you say yes to the deal, tell the salesperson you are willing to lease if the dealership will have the car delivered to your home or office.
-This will save you time and allow you to skip the step of visiting the finance office to hear about additional products, such as alarm systems and fabric treatments.
+Before you say yes to the deal, tell the salesperson you are willing to lease if the dealership will have the car delivered to your home or office.
+Delivery will save you time and allow you to skip the step of visiting the finance office to hear about additional products, such as alarm systems and fabric treatments.
+The dealership may not always oblige, but it's worth asking.

 10. Review and sign the paperwork